ioBroker/ioBroker.js-controller/docs/en/dev/adddevice.md

 Take some device as basis and copy that in the `patterns` of the `ChannelDetector` class.
 The type detector must somehow distinguish between devices, so your device must have unique set of roles.
 We will take `level.temperature` and `level.mode.thermostat` as a specific pattern for air conditioner and mark these two states as `required`.
 Most complex devices must be on the top in the list, so they will be detected first and at the end will come more and more simple devices.

+You must create a new version of `iobroker.type-detector` npm package.

  ## iobroker.devices
+ Go to https://github.com/ioBroker/ioBroker.devices/blob/master/src/package.json and update your version there.